Importing Custom Data into AcclaimIP

 - Navigate to the CSV file you want to import (2)

 - Choose Open (3)

-The CSV file will be Queued for Upload, but it will not import until you click the Upload Files button (1).
+The CSV file will be Queued for Upload, but it will not import until you click the Upload Files button in the bottom right.

 When you click the Upload Files button, AcclaimIP's importer will go through 4 steps to add the custom data to your instance of AcclaimIP.